Miftahul7/Cross-Language-Summarization/README.md

 ## Abstractive Stage

 Each experimental setting has its folder inside `abstractive/`.
+The output from the extractive stage is split into train, validation, and test sets as required by the experimental setup, which then serve as the input to this stage.

 ### 1. `Multidomain/`
 - `model/dataloader.py` – PyTorch Lightning `DataModule` for loading and tokenizing data.